sjeung/eegmanysteps_oddball/README.md

 - Modify the number of trials, target-to-standard ratio, or jitter duration in the PCL section of the script.
 - Update audio files or captions in the SDL section to match your experiment's requirements.

+### Procedure recommendation
+- repeat at least 4 times with 2 blocks while standing and 2 blocks while walking.

 ## Author
 [Melanie Klapprott](mailto:melanie.klapprott@uni-oldenburg.de?subject=%5BEEGManySteps%5D%20Oddball%20presentation), Spring 2025